Bhikkhunī: United States

 In January 2014, the Abbey, which then had seven bhikshunis and three novices, formally began its first winter varsa (three-month monastic retreat), which lasted until 13 April 2014.
 As far as the Abbey knows, this was the first time a Western bhikshuni sangha practising in the Tibetan tradition had done this ritual in the United States and in English.
 On 19 April 2014 the Abbey held its first kathina ceremony to mark the end of the varsa.
 Also in 2014 the Abbey held its first Pavarana rite at the end of the varsa.
 In October 2015 the Annual Western Buddhist Monastic Gathering was held at the Abbey for the first time; it was the 21st such gathering.

-More recently established Theravada bhikkhuni viharas include: Mahapajapati Monastery where several nuns (bhikkhunis and novices) live together in the desert of southern California near Joshua Tree, founded by Ven.
+More recently established Theravada bhikkhunī viharas include: Mahapajapati Monastery where several nuns (bhikkhunīs and novices) live together in the desert of southern California near Joshua Tree, founded by Ven.
 Gunasari Bhikkhuni of Burma in 2008; Aranya Bodhi Hermitage founded by Ven.
-Tathaaloka Bhikkhuni in the forest near Jenner, CA, with Ven.
-Sobhana Bhikkhuni as Prioress, which opened officially in July 2010, where several bhikkhunis reside together along with trainees and lay supporters; and Sati Saraniya in Ontario, founded by Ven.
-Medhanandi in appx 2009, where two bhikkhunis reside.
-(There are also quiet residences of individual bhikkhunis where they may receive visitors and give teachings, such as the residence of Ven.
+Tathaaloka Bhikkhuni in the forest near Jenner, California, with Ven.
+Sobhana Bhikkhuni as Prioress, which opened officially in July 2010, where several bhikkhunīs reside together along with trainees and lay supporters; and Sati Saraniya in Ontario, founded by Ven.
+Medhanandi in appx 2009, where two bhikkhunīs reside.
+(There are also quiet residences of individual bhikkhunīs where they may receive visitors and give teachings, such as the residence of Ven.
 Amma Thanasanti Bhikkhuni in 2009–2010 in Colorado Springs; and the Los Angeles residence of Ven.
 Susila Bhikkhuni; and the residence of Ven.
 Wimala Bhikkhuni in the mid-west.)

 In 2010 the first Tibetan Buddhist nunnery in North America was established in Vermont, called Vajra Dakini Nunnery, offering novice ordination.
 The abbot of this nunnery is an American woman named Khenmo Drolma who is the first "bhikkhunni," a fully ordained Buddhist nun, in the Drikung Kagyu tradition of Buddhism, having been ordained in Taiwan in 2002.
 She is also the first westerner, male or female, to be installed as a Buddhist abbot, having been installed as abbot of Vajra Dakini Nunnery in 2004.

-Also in 2010, in Northern California, four novice nuns were given the full bhikkhuni ordination in the Thai Theravada tradition, which included the double ordination ceremony.
+Also in 2010, in Northern California, four novice nuns were given the full bhikkhunī ordination in the Thai Theravada tradition, which included the double ordination ceremony.
 Bhante Gunaratana and other monks and nuns were in attendance.
 It was the first such ordination ever in the Western hemisphere.
-The following month, more bhikkhuni ordinations were completed in Southern California, led by Walpola Piyananda and other monks and nuns.
-The bhikkhunis ordained in Southern California were Lakshapathiye Samadhi (born in Sri Lanka), Cariyapanna, Susila, Sammasati (all three born in Vietnam), and Uttamanyana (born in Myanmar).
+The following month, more bhikkhunī ordinations were completed in Southern California, led by Walpola Piyananda and other monks and nuns.
+The bhikkhunīs ordained in Southern California were Lakshapathiye Samadhi (born in Sri Lanka), Cariyapanna, Susila, Sammasati (all three born in Vietnam), and Uttamanyana (born in Myanmar).

 Australia

-In 2009 in Australia four women received bhikkhuni ordination as Theravada nuns, the first time such ordination had occurred in Australia.
+In 2009 in Australia four women received bhikkhunī ordination as Theravada nuns, the first time such ordination had occurred in Australia.
 It was performed in Perth, Australia, on 22 October 2009 at Bodhinyana Monastery.
-Abbess Vayama together with Venerables Nirodha, Seri, and Hasapañña were ordained as Bhikkhunis by a dual Sangha act of Bhikkhus and Bhikkhunis in full accordance with the Pali Vinaya.
+Abbess Vayama together with Venerables Nirodha, Seri, and Hasapañña were ordained as bhikkhunīs by a dual Sangha act of Bhikkhus and Bhikkhunīs in full accordance with the Pali Vinaya.